tomz/assets/blogs/big_data_on_small_budget.md

 ### DIY using AWS EC2 instances

-AWS Elastic Map/Reduce charge management and software cost on top of the instance costs.
+AWS Elastic Map/Reduce adds management and software cost on top of the instance costs.
 If you want to avoid those costs, you can build your cluster using individual EC2 instances, and install and configure the cluster software yourself.

 <table border="0.5">
 <thead>